Yoo Kee-heung

-Yoo Kee-heung (Korean: 유기흥; born 1947) is a Korean football manager and former fullback player.
+Yoo Kee-heung (Korean: 유기흥; born 1947) is a Korean football manager and former player.

-Yoo represented South Korea as a player during the 1974 World Cup qualifiers.
+A full-back, Yoo represented South Korea as a player during the 1974 World Cup qualifiers.

 Yoo subsequently turned to football coaching.
-He started in the schools with stints at the Geoje High School (1981–87) and Incheon University (1989–97) teams.
+He started in the schools with stints at the Geoje High School (1981–87) and with the Incheon University (1989–97) teams.

 Yoo later went on to the national level, as Korea's national team assistant manager in 1993, during the 1994 World Cup qualifiers.
 However, the position went to Huh Jung-moo during the 1994 finals, though apparently he remained part of the coaching setup in some capacity.